Legionella Risk in Schools: Key points for good water management

 Legionella Risk Assessment

-Once the management structure has been agreed upon and formalised within a policy document, water management considerations now become more ‘operational’.
+Once the management structure has been agreed upon and formalised within a policy document, water safety management considerations now become more ‘operational’.
 For example, a good starting point for a school, as for any organisation, would be to commission a site-specific Legionella risk assessment with accompanying schematics.

 Carrying out a site-specific Legionella risk assessment is an absolute requirement under health and safety law.
 Provided that the risk assessment is accurate and ideally completed following the relevant standards, such as